n1ru4l/graphql-live-query/packages/in-memory-live-query-store/README.md

 inMemoryLiveQueryStore.invalidate(`Query.todos`);
 ```

-The `InMemoryLiveQueryStore.execute` function is a drop-in replacement for the default `execute` function from `graphql-js`.
+The `InMemoryLiveQueryStore.execute` function is a drop-in replacement for the default `execute` function exported from `graphql-js`.

 Pass it to your favorite graphql transport that supports returning `AsyncIterator` from `execute` and thus delivering incremental query execution results.